spapas/spapas.github.io/content/django-cbv-tutorial.rst

-Of course instead of using our mixins and render methods it would be much better to use the proper ones defined by Django - that's what we're going to do from now on I just wanted to make clear that there's nothing special in Django's CBV hiearchy and can be overriden as we'd like.
+Of course instead of using our mixins and render methods it would be much better to use the proper ones defined by Django - that's what we're going to do from now on I just wanted to make clear that there's nothing special in Django's CBV hierarchy and can be overridden as we'd like.

 RedirectView and TemplateView
 -----------------------------